Easy to install

 The suction cups don’t lose their ability to stick to the windows, but they may need some care over time.
 You may have to occasionally wash them in warm, soapy water and then dry them with a lint-free cloth to enhance suction.
 Rubbing a little bit of cooking oil or a small amount of petroleum jelly on the rim of the suction cup can also help it stick.

 Competition: Kitty Cot Original World's Best Cat Perch vs. TRM Deluxe Pet Cat Window Seat Perch

 If you’re not sold on the Kitty Cot, the TRM Deluxe Pet Cat Window Seat Perch is another option.
 It attaches to the windowsill via a velcro strip, so you do run the risk of it pulling off the paint, but you can open the window and close the blinds while it’s installed.
 It also has a lower weight limit—around 15 to 18 pounds—so if you have larger cats, you may need to screw it in place to ensure that it doesn’t fall.
 It retails around $50, just like the Kitty Cot.

 It’s worth a shot.

-Because cats are notoriously picky and have very different personalities, it’s best to let them make decisions about what they like and don’t.
+Because cats are notoriously picky and have very different personalities, it’s best to let them make decisions about what they do and don’t like.
 While my cats weren’t super interested in the Kitty Cot Original World's Best Cat Perch, it’s an excellent concept that works well with a little extra attention (like pressing down the suction cups regularly).